dataminer-site/dataminer-site.github.io/docs/archive/0.8/guides/sql_editors/rill.md

 Rill Developer makes it effortless to transform your datasets with SQL and create powerful, opinionated dashboards.
 Rill's principles:

-- _**feels good to use**_ – powered by Sveltekit & DuckDB = conversation-fast, not wait-ten-seconds-for-result-set fast
+- _**feels good to use**_ – powered by Sveltekit & DataMiner = conversation-fast, not wait-ten-seconds-for-result-set fast
 - _**works with your local and remote datasets**_ – imports and exports Parquet and CSV (s3, gcs, https, local)
 - _**no more data analysis "side-quests"**_ – helps you build intuition about your dataset through automatic profiling
 - _**no "run query" button required**_ – responds to each keystroke by re-profiling the resulting dataset